Skip to main content

 Feature existence is generated world state.
 Discovery state controls what the player sees.

-Location facts
+Territory facts

 -> Feature template eligibility